PDM4AR/exercises/docs/07-optimization.md

 The visualization of the exercise is handled within [src/pdm4ar/exercises_def/ex07/visualization.py](../src/pdm4ar/exercises_def/ex07/visualization.py).

 - We provide five different levels of report types (solely for your own debugging):
-    - `ReportType.none`: no evalutation information at all, no report is generated.
+    - `ReportType.none`: no evaluation information at all, no report is generated.
     - `ReportType.terminal`: print evaluation information on the terminal, no report is generated.
     - `ReportType.report_txt`: print evaluation information on the terminal and in a textual report.
     - `ReportType.report_viz`: print evaluation information on the terminal and in a visual report, with text and figures.